-Simply practicing 2 – 3 times a week, and playing the game on the weekends, WILL NOT produce players who possess flair, creativity and magic touches on the soccer ball.
+Only practicing 2 – 3 times a week, and playing the game on the weekends, WILL NOT produce players who possess flair, creativity and magic touches on the soccer ball.

 My training sessions with young players include over 1000 touches on the soccer ball, within the hour that they spend with me.

 After the initial first few weeks, players will improve their touch on the ball due to repetition and 1000's of touches in training.

 I always encourage players to train at home, on their own, or with friends and family.

 Coordination and agility develop quicker footwork for better and easier control of the soccer ball.

-It requires stamina to withstand different running speeds, change of direction, and controlling the soccer ball through dribbling, passing, shooting etc...
+It requires stamina to withstand different running speeds, change of direction, and controlling the soccer ball through dribbling, passing, shooting, etc.

 Young soccer players develop different soccer skills through constant repetition through various soccer drills, and guidance in developing positive habits and technique.

-When we get tired, our muscles absorb all the oxygen we breathe in, making us lose focus and concentration on the ball, which leads to missing shots, or losing possession of the ball, to loss of confidence and lousy decision choices in the game.
+When we get tired, our muscles absorb all the oxygen we breathe in, making us lose focus and concentration on the ball, which leads to missing shots or losing possession of the ball, to loss of confidence and lousy decision choices in the game.

 To avoid getting tired quickly, improve your soccer conditioning through different soccer conditioning drills.

-"No one has ever drowned in sweat." by Lou Holtz
+"No one has ever drowned in sweat." by Lou Holtz.

 Soccer is a game where consistency wins.
-Consistent training, paired with different soccer drills will improve players soccer skills over time.
+Consistent training, paired with different soccer drills, will improve players soccer skills over time.

 They go through different training routines for various parts of the soccer game.